Euclideon/vaultclient/docs/TranslationGuide.md

 - `liveFeedLODModifier`: Label on slider that modifies the distance at which to show particular levels of detail on live feed item labels

 #### Polygon Models
-- `polyModelInvertFaces`: Label on check box to invert the winding order of the triangles
+- `polyModelCullFace`: Label on combo box to select which face culling mode
+- `polyModelCullFaceBack`: Combo box item for back-face culling (default setting)
+- `polyModelCullFaceFront`: Combo box item for front-face culling (inverted faces)
+- `polyModelCullFaceNone`: Combo box item for no-culling (not recommended)
 - `polyModelMesh`: Used on the label next to mesh information in the scene explorer with "Show Diagnostic Information" enabled
 - `polyModelTexture`: Used on the label next to mesh texture information in the scene explorer with "Show Diagnostic Information" enabled
 - `polyModelMatColour`: Used on the label next to mesh material colour information in the scene explorer with "Show Diagnostic Information" enabled